 But is that perception reasonable?
 In other words, would “a reasonable person in the defendant’s shoes” feel threatened in the same situation?
-If so, then the defendant’s subjective belief that he or she was under threat, was a reasonable belief.
+If so, then the defendant’s subjective belief that she was under threat, was a reasonable belief.

 What if it later turns out that the perceived threat was not really there after all?
 What if the accused person perceived a threat, say a weapon, but later found out that there was no weapon?

 The reasonable mistake: Could a person be a lawful self-defender even though she used deadly force against someone she thought had a weapon but actually did not?
 The answer is “yes.”
 If the mistaken belief was reasonable at the time, under the circumstances, then the accused could be a lawful self-defender.
-(But she might be liable for money damages under a civil negligence “preponderance of the evidence” standard, in a civil suit.)
+(But she might possibly be liable for money damages under a civil negligence “preponderance of the evidence” standard, in a civil suit.)

 Self-defense laws are an example of what legal scholars refer to as a justification defense.
 A justification defense means that there was no crime because the actions of the accused were justified under the circumstances.
 Without the justification, the act might have been a crime.